M7MOD-S3EED/Balance-Ball-Privacy-Policy/index.md

 # Information Collection and Use:

-## For a better experience, while using Alien Eye’s Balance BAll game, we may require you to provide us the certain personally identifiable information, including but not limited to:
+## For a better experience, while using Alien Eye’s Balance Ball game, we may require you to provide us the certain personally identifiable information, including but not limited to:

 ## 1.Android advertising identifier.